apache/iceberg/site/docs/java-api-quickstart.md

 TableIdentifier name = TableIdentifier.of("logging", "logs");
 Table table = catalog.createTable(name, schema, spec);

+// or to load an existing table, use the following line
+// Table table = catalog.loadTable(name);
 ```

 The logs [schema](#create-a-schema) and [partition spec](#create-a-partition-spec) are created below.